Lebedyan: Economy

 The town is the location of the largest fruit juice manufacturer in Eastern Europe, Lebedyansky.

 Architecture

 Lebedyan has two cathedrals, both dedicated to the icon of the Theotokos of Kazan.
 The old and neglected cathedral goes back to the 18th century, while the larger cathedral on the market square was designed in the Empire style and consecrated in 1839.

 Notable people

-Lebedyan is the birthplace of Yevgeny Zamyatin.
-Other residents of the town include Mikhail Bulgakov and Andrey Bely.
+Lebedyan is the birthplace of the author Yevgeny Zamyatin.
+Other former residents of the town include the authors Mikhail Bulgakov and Andrey Bely.
 Ivan Turgenev incorporated a story titled Lebedyan in his collection A Sportsman's Sketches.
 It was also the home of Leonid Mulyarchik, who attempted to singlehandedly build a subway system in the town.
 (He eventually gave up on the project.)